Welcome to the Reception page!

 Practise your child’s number recognition and skills regularly too.

 Reading sessions with the class teachers will take place throughout the week with your child changing their book when required.
 We will usually swap books once we can see that it has been shared at home.
-We will aim to read with each child twice a week and to test their spellings/sight words each Monday.
+We will aim to read with each child three times a week and to test their spellings/sight words each Monday.

 We value the support of all parents and carers.
 If you feel that you can help in any way with the work we are covering then please let us know or If you would like any further information regarding this term’s curriculum please do not hesitate to contact school.
 Thank you, Mrs Rocks